 Grand Erie...
+SUCCESS for Every Student

-More Programs, More Choices Ontario Youth Apprenticeship Program
+Ontario Youth Apprenticeship Program

 Join the thousands of high school students throughout Ontario who have chosen to take control of their future.

 Earn high school credits while exploring the world of a skilled trade profession through the Ontario Youth Apprenticeship Program (OYAP).
 Discover the educational opportunities that can give you an advantage.